The Dirty Black Friday Secrets of Retailers

 They come in various forms; “Was $100, Now $60!” or “SRP $299, Now Only $179!”
 It’s a fact that as consumers, we can be persuaded to buy an item based on how heavily it is discounted.
 Offering a vacuum at $99.99 is one thing, but offering it at 50% off, now only $99.99, is something else.
 Same vacuum, same price, different perception.
 When we think we’re getting a stellar deal, we are more likely to jump in.

 Stores can get around this in several ways.
 First, if the item was priced at the “before” price at any time during the year, even if only for a day, then the store can use it as its base price.
 If the store is given a “suggested retail price” by the manufacturer, however ridiculously high it is, they can use it.
-And some stores actually charge the same, or more, on Black Friday for items they have on sale throughout the rest of the year.
+Some stores charge the same, or more, on Black Friday for items they have on sale throughout the rest of the year.
 They are hoping you buy into the signage and the frenzy, and consider it a great deal.

-You may also see “before” pricing that dates way back to the first time the item came on the market, like a big screen TV or laptop.
-But it may well have been selling for half that price for the last 8 months.
+You may also see “before” pricing that dates way back to the first time the item came on the market, like a big screen TV or laptop, but it may well have been selling for half that price for the last 8 months.
 That deal you’re getting may not be saving you $800, but merely $50 off the price it was a few weeks ago.

 A Lot of Deals Are Time-Sensitive to Increase Demand